her-mirror/Agent-Aara/ENHANCED_SYSTEM_SUMMARY.md

 **Before (Static):**
 ```
 User: "Hey"
-Ara: "Hey!
+Aara: "Hey!
 Welcome!
-I'm Ara, your friendly AI companion for women's health and skincare.
+I'm Aara, your friendly AI companion for women's health and skincare.
 I can help you with skincare routines, period tracking, PCOS information, and more.
 What's on your mind today?"
 ```

 **After (Dynamic):**
 ```
 User: "Hey"
-Ara: "Hey there! 😊 I'm excited to help you with whatever you need - what would you like to explore?"
+Aara: "Hey there! 😊 I'm excited to help you with whatever you need - what would you like to explore?"
 ```

 ## 🚨 Crisis Response Enhancement Details